dwtaylornz/unifi-nvr/README.md

 # Troubleshooting

 UNRAID - If you have issue with MongoDB continually restarting please check your data mapping.
-I have seen issues where user shares (i.e. appdata) do not work correctly.
+I have seen issues where user shares do not work correctly.
 Please try mapping direct to a single disk or to cache drive to ensure smooth operation.

 i.e. instead of /mnt/user/usershare/nvr/data